ton-community/ton-docs/docs/contribute/hacktoberfest/as-maintainer.md

 ## Rewards for Maintainers

-As a repository maintainer in the TON Ecosystem, you will be able to receive 2 types of rewards:
+As a repository maintainer in the TON ecosystem, you will be able to receive 2 types of rewards:

 1. [Hacktoberfest Reward Kit](https://hacktoberfest.com/participation/#maintainers) (_see REWARD FOR MAINTAINERS_)
 2. [Limited Hack-TON-berfest NFT](/contribute/hacktoberfest/#what-the-rewards) (_please, register the wallet address in the [@toncontests_bot](https://t.me/toncontests_bot)_)